Tests and diagnosisBy Mayo Clinic Staff

 - Disruptive, impulse-control and conduct disorders.
 These disorders include problems with emotional and behavioral self-control, such as kleptomania or intermittent explosive disorder.

 - Substance-related and addictive disorders.
-These include problems associated with the use of alcohol, caffeine, tobacco and drugs.
+These include problems associated with the excessive use of alcohol, caffeine, tobacco and drugs.
 This class also includes gambling disorder.

 - Other mental disorders.
 This class includes mental disorders that are due to other medical conditions or that don't meet the full criteria for one of the above disorders.